pishoyg/coptic/README.md

 - `p0`: Critical coding / documentation tasks, essential for the integrity of the project.
 These are items that should be picked up the next time you log in.

+This could also include items that you were recently working on and are still fresh in your mind, or small items that seal off a task that you have been working on for a while!

 - `p1`: Big, technical or non-technical, milestones, related to the general direction of the project.
 These are more of high-level goals rather than tasks.